vahid8/BoilerPlate_Javascript/README.md

 // it can be used for all iterables : arrays, strings, set, maps

 ### Rest sintax
 const (a, b, ...restArray) = [2, 3, 4, 5, 6, 7] // restArray will be = [4, 5, 6, 7]
 it Also works for objects -> const {ab, ...restObjects} = resturants it cna be used for functions -> So we can have arbitray number of input variables

+### Optional chaining
+to prevent error if an object doent have a property, data or method inside console.log(resturants.openningHours?.mon?.open) // returns undefined if the open variable is not defined on mon console.log(resturants.order?.(0,1)) // returns the result if the method exists otherwise returns None